ninjarogue/ninjarogue/README.md

 ### 👯 I’m looking to collaborate on ...

-> Anything that'll improve my skills as a full-stack or front-end developer.
+> Anything that'll improve my skills as a full-stack developer.
 <!--
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...